-Pentax 645Z versus Sony A7R III
+Pentax 645Z vs Sony A7R III

-The Pentax 645Z and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in April 2014 and October 2017.
+The Pentax 645Z and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in April 2014 and October 2017.
 The 645Z is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on a medium format (645Z) and a full frame (A7R III) sensor.
-The Pentax has a resolution of 51.1 megapixel, whereas the Sony provides 42.2 MP.
+The Pentax has a resolution of 51.1 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Pentax 645Z vs Sony A7R III

 The side-by-side display below illustrates the physical size and weight of the Pentax 645Z and the Sony A7R III.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (33 percent) than the Pentax 645Z.
 Moreover, the A7R III is substantially lighter (58 percent) than the 645Z.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.